concrete-jungle-org/TreeMap/docs/Dev_Setup.md

 ## Initial dev setup

-If this is too long, a faster setup is to skip the php/apache sections and instead edit your files locally but then `build`/`deploy` them to remote host and view changes there by visiting the public url.
+If this is too long, a faster setup is to skip the php/apache sections and instead edit your files locally but then `build`/`deploy` them to remote host and view changes there by visiting the [public url](https://nate.nfshost.com/food-map/).

+[Take a look at the app](https://nate.nfshost.com/food-map/) running on a dev server to see what we are buildling.

 - Get ssh access to the development server: `nate`
   - `ssh <your_user>_nate@ssh.phx.nearlyfreespeech.net`